-Our asset management experience in Poland, combining our operations and maintenance services with our commercial management expertise, was proven with performance above expectations and will be developed further as we move to the operational phase of our large-scale projects.
+Our asset management experience in Poland, combining our operations and maintenance services with our commercial management expertise, was proven with performance above BETTER ENERGY ANNUAL REPORT 2020 and see a expectations and will be developed further as we move to the operational phase of our large-scale projects.
 Ending the year with further success, Better Energy was awarded with a contract for difference (CFD) contract for a 28 MW project which will be built, owned and operated by Better Energy.
 As our first project in the south of Poland, this project also marks further geographic expansion for Better Energy across the country.